 A: Yes, our classes are inclusive.
 Our programme is designed by an Occupational Therapist as well as a Baby Aquatics Teacher who has several years of experience with special needs so please feel free to call us to talk it through with her.

-Q: My toddler hasn’t been to swimming classes before, can he come to Giggle ‘N’ Splash?
+Q: My toddler hasn’t been to aquatics classes before, can he come to Giggle ‘N’ Splash?

 Q: I am very nervous in the water and not a confident swimmer – should I still bring my baby?

-Q: Will I need to bring armbands or other equipement?
+Q: Will I need to bring armbands or other equipment?

 A: No, we provide all swimming equipment and toys for the lessons.
-We don’t use armbands as the parent will be supporting the child in the water.
+We don’t use armbands or other flotation devices as the parent will be supporting the child in the water.
 As your child progresses we will introduce noodles and floats as learning aids.

 Q: Can both parents attend?